 How does L&I determine how much the COLA will be?

-Subject to details of the Washington’s workers’ compensation law, injured workers receive from 60 to 75 percent of their income, up to the legally set maximum, tax free, while they are off the job and recovering.
+Washington’s workers’ compensation law provides that injured workers receive from 60 to 75 percent of their income, up to the legally set maximum, tax free, while they are physically unable to work.

 The COLA recalculation of benefits is based on the average annual wage of all workers in Washington.
 That wage, is calculated by the employment Security Department.
 The new monthly benefit is based on a maximum of 120 percent of the state’s average monthly wage, for workers injured after June 30, 1996.

 L&I COLA 2019